rikdc/ai_claude_mocks/README.md

 **The Real Comparison**:

+It is not just about avoiding flaky AI-generated code, although that was the starting point.
+The real goal is reliable, framework-compliant mocks that integrate smoothly into existing Go projects.
+The solution needs to:

+- Pass tests consistently
+- Follow established repository patterns
+- Integrate with the Go toolchain and frameworks
+- Be usable by a single team today, with the option to scale across teams later

+On those fronts, the Makefile-based direct tooling approach was the clear winner.

 - **50 lines of Makefile** vs. **1000+ lines of Go code** for the MCP server
 - **Zero infrastructure** vs. **Docker deployment and JSON-RPC**
 - **Direct command execution** vs. **Complex protocol implementation**

 This was honestly surprising.
 I expected the MCP server to be the clear winner, but simplicity trumped sophistication.
-The Makefile approach provides 90% of the benefits with 10% of the complexity.
+In the end, the Makefile approach met the actual priorities: it generated mocks that worked, matched project standards, and dropped cleanly into developer workflows.
+The rest added overhead without solving more urgent problems.

 Here's what made the difference: